iboyko21/frontend-application-design/chapter4/README.md

 lacking if it bypassed such an important aspect of software development, so let's set up a unit testing framework right away.

-We will use `vitest`, which is a turn-key testing plugin that works natively with *Vite*.
+We will use `vitest`, which is a unit test runner that works natively with *Vite*.

 ```
 npm add -D vitest jsdom @testing-library/react @testing-library/jest-dom